Our Treatment Program for Scoliosis

 At this appointment, our patients usually can tell us if something doesn’t feel right—brace adjustments are made and straps are usually tightened.

 Timing: 1-2 weeks after Step 3

 X-rays can be done at our facility or a place of your choice.
-Our facility offers EOS low dose 2D/3D imaging.
-The brace should have been worn at least five consecutive hours prior to the X-ray (brace should be worn through the night if the appointment is in the early morning).
+Our facility offers EOS low-dose imaging.
+The brace should have been worn at least five consecutive hours prior to the X-ray or through the night if the appointment is in the early morning.
 Evaluations and adjustments are made to the brace based on the X-rays.

 Step 5: Follow-up Appointments

 Timing: Every 4-6 Months